sickcodes/Docker-OSX/README.md

 Running Docker-OSX on windows is possible just in WSL2 (Windows, Ubuntu).

-Ensure KVM is enabled and `x11-apps` is installed.
+Ensure KVM is enabled (Windows 11 required) and `x11-apps` is installed.

 To void troubles related to docker daemons on WLS 2, use Docker on Windows, and extern it to your distro.
 See Docker Docs for the complete detail setup [here](https://docs.docker.com/docker-for-windows/wsl/)